 Lisa Shapiro is the PI of this project.
-She is Professor of Philosophy at Simon Fraser University, translator and editor of The Correspondence of Princess Elisabeth of Bohemia and René Descartes (Chicago 2007), co-editor (with Martin Pickavé) of Emotion and Cognitive Life in Medieval and Early Modern Philosophy (OUP 2012), and editor of Pleasure: A History (OUP 2018).
+She is Professor of Philosophy and Dean of the Faculty of Arts at McGill University.
+At the beginning of the project she was Professor of Philosophy at Simon Fraser University.
+She is translator and editor of The Correspondence of Princess Elisabeth of Bohemia and René Descartes (Chicago 2007), co-editor (with Martin Pickavé) of Emotion and Cognitive Life in Medieval and Early Modern Philosophy (OUP 2012), and editor of Pleasure: A History (OUP 2018).
 Her research has examined the philosophy Descartes and Spinoza through their accounts of the passions, and has recovered the philosophical work early modern women.
 She is currently working on a monograph about how 17th century philosophers develop Cartesian philosophy of mind in their arguments for women’s education.

 Donald Ainslie is a Professor of Philosophy at the University of Toronto.
 While his research has thus far focused on canonical figures, primarily David Hume, he is looking forward to the opportunity of broadening his understanding of the broader early modern period, especially the work of Mary Astell and Catharine Trotter Cockburn.
 He is the author of Hume’s True Scepticism (OUP, 2015) and is currently working on Hume’s System of Ethics (under contract with OUP).

 Delphine Antoine-Mahut is Professor of History of Modern Philosophy at the Ecole Normale Supérieure de Lyon.
 Her research focuses on Cartesianism through its reception:

 1/ according to a physiological axis, which analyses how metaphysics is put to work by anatomists and doctors to build a science of man and try to cure him;